jrehor/kcc/README.md

 x:f'pts            /adverb 'each': apply f to each part, recurse further

 ,/x                /,/ is 'raze': unwind aka flatten a vector of vectors
-                   /but equally valid way to express ,/ is 'enlist over'

  v:(1 2 3;4 5 6)
  v